jwnfld3/sys-log/README.md

 # Exploring and Managing System Event Logs with PowerShell

-<h2>Scenario</h2>
-System event logs are explored and managed using PowerShell to monitor the health and performance of a Windows environment.
-As a system administrator, regularly reviewing event logs is critical for identifying issues, ensuring system stability, and troubleshooting potential problems.
-PowerShell provides a powerful way to automate the collection and analysis of event logs from different categories such as application, system, and security.<br/>
+This lab focuses on utilizing PowerShell to explore, analyze, and manage system event logs.
+Event logs provide valuable insights into system performance, security incidents, and application behavior, making them essential for troubleshooting and system administration.
+PowerShell offers a powerful and efficient way to retrieve, filter, and automate log management tasks.<br/>

 <h2>Environments Used </h2>